-COURSE: MUSIC 2 COURSE NO: 11290

-2 units for each of Year 11 and Year 12 Exclusions: Music 1
+Course: Music 2 Course Number 11290 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: Music 1

-Board Developed Course

 Music 2 builds on the Years 9 and 10 elective study courses and adds advanced musicological, performing, and theoretical components.
 It caters for students who have prior knowledge of Music.
 It is expected students have highly developed music performance and literacy skills.

-Students in Music 2 have highly developed performance skills, instrumental and/ or vocal, in a variety of musical styles.
+Students in Music 2 have highly developed performance skills, instrumental and/or vocal, in a variety of musical styles.
 Music 2 assumes prior knowledge of musical notation as taught in the elective course in Years 9 and 10 and adds advanced concepts.
 It recognises that students who have had no further involvement in Music beyond their introduction in the Mandatory course will need to revisit elementary musical skills and understanding.